-As can be seen, this sector has run at a deficit since 1990, gradually increasing, but mostly being offset by the favourable Trade Balance up to 2002.
+As can be seen, this sector has run at a deficit since 1990, gradually increasing, but mostly being offset by the favourable Trade Balance up to 2002, and thus has not attracting concern.

 There followed a short-term recovery until early 2004, after which the Rand dropped below its Trade Weighted Value.